 Those astonishing hands made Hermione forget the teasing question as they pulled out her passion with every stroke, every caress, every touch.
-It wasn't long before Hermione was at her mercy, undulating sinuously as long fingers entered her with strong thrusts.
-Crying out in ecstasy, Hermione felt lethargy flowing over her as she slumped into Minerva's receptive body.
+It wasn't long before Hermione was at her lover's mercy, undulating sinuously as long fingers entered her with strong thrusts.
+Crying out in ecstasy, Hermione felt lethargy flowing over her as she slumped into Minerva's receptive body mere moments later.

 "You are so precious to me," she heard as she was lifted out of the bath and carried into the bedroom.
 A softly muttered word removed the water from their bodies, and she was delivered gently onto their bed.
 Hermione turned into Minerva, kissing her human pillow while fighting to remain awake.
 She wanted to love this magnificent woman.
 She knew Minerva must be aroused after loving Hermione so well.

 Soft words flowed over her.
 "Do not worry, Gràdh.
-You can love me tomorrow and all the tomorrows thereafter.
-But rest, now.
+You can love me tomorrow and all the morrows thereafter.
+But rest now.
 Let me hold you while you sleep."